kitelev/exocortex-public-ontologies/README.md

 This script:
 1. Backs up each ontology
 2. Deletes and reimports from original source
-3. Adds URI and index
-4. Validates structure
+3. Validates structure
-5. Verifies semantic equivalence
+4. Verifies semantic equivalence
-6. Reports results and timing
+5. Reports results and timing

 ### Pre-commit Hook